SOC105 Principles of Sociology

 Prerequisite: SOC 105.
 Group dynamics involves an introduction to small group processes, including basic concepts and group techniques.
 Practical orientation and demonstration of groups approaches are stressed.

-Prerequisite: SOC 105; MAT 208 or PSY 201.
+Prerequisite: SOC 105; MAT 208 or PSY 201; Criminal Justice or Sociology majors only.
 Social research methodology involves exposure to and application of various methods used in conducting social scientific research.
 Topics include, survey design, field research methods, participant/non-participant observational techniques, sampling design, data analysis, and publication of findings.
 This course includes development of a research proposal that will be basis for the student's major work to be completed in Thesis (SOC 409).

 Prerequisite: SOC 105.
 A survey and theoretical interpretations of various social movements in history, such as the civil rights and the women's movements in the U.S., the French Revolution, and overthrow of Czarist Russia.